Estate Planning During the Covid-19 PandemicJanuary 4, 2021 | Category: Estate Planning in Florida

 The Covid-19 pandemic has brought several things to the forefront of people's minds recently including mortality.
 With a sudden spike in coronavirus cases, we have seen an increase of clients concerned about their estate.
 According to a report by The Florida Bar, there has been an increasing number of people interested in estate planning and hiring attorneys to get their affairs in order.

-Three estate planning documents you should have on hand and keep updated:
+Four estate planning documents you should have on hand and keep updated:

-- Declaration of Preneed Guardian: For parents with minor children, you may appoint a guardian to provide care for your children in the event that you become incapacitated or killed before they become legal adults.
+- Declaration of Preneed Guardian: For parents with minor children, you may appoint a guardian to provide care for your children in the event that you become incapacitated or die before they become legal adults.
 You can also appoint someone to act as your legal guardian if the need ever arises.

 Do you and your designated fiduciaries know where your estate planning documents are located?